Wilkes University: History

-Origins of the college

-Mid Twentieth Century
+Mid-twentieth century

-Wilkes University was first established in 1933 by Bucknell University under the name Bucknell University Junior College (BUJC) in Wilkes-Barre.
+Wilkes University was first established in 1933 by Bucknell University under the name "Bucknell University Junior College" (BUJC) in Wilkes-Barre.
 Frank G. Davis, chair of the Education department at Bucknell, first developed the idea of BUJC and served as an early liaison between BUJC and Bucknell.
 BUJC attracted many students who were the first members of their families to benefit from higher education as the need for junior colleges arose in urban areas.
 The college opened in downtown Wilkes-Barre, where the first classes were held on the third floor of the Wilkes-Barre Business College building.
 By 1934, the business college moved out of the building and BUJC had taken it over and continued to grow over the years, acquiring old mansions for student housing, classrooms, and administration offices along the streets of South River and South Franklin.
-By 1945, the Board of Trustees formally moved to develop the junior college into a four-year institution.
+By 1945, the board of trustees formally moved to develop the junior college into a four-year institution.

-In 1947, Wilkes College was instituted as an independent, nondenominational four-year college, with programs in the arts, sciences, and a number of professional fields, as well as numerous extracurricular activities.
+In 1947, "Wilkes College" was instituted as an independent, nondenominational four-year college, with programs in the arts, sciences, and a number of professional fields, as well as numerous extracurricular activities.
 The student body in the postwar period was primarily composed of Luzerne County residents, especially G.I. bill recipients.
 In the 1950s, increasing numbers of students elected to live on campus, which led to a rapid expansion in on-campus student housing.
 Increased federal funding for science and engineering in the 1950s led the college to develop academic programs in those areas, build the Stark Learning Center, and increase enrollment.

+In 1972, the Wilkes Barre area experienced the devastation of Hurricane/Tropical Storm Agnes that flooded much of the campus and downtown region.

-Late Twentieth Century
+Late twentieth century

-Wilkes College became Wilkes University in December 1989, and the school officially received university status a month later, in January 1990.
+Wilkes College became "Wilkes University" in December 1989, and the school officially received university status a month later, in January 1990.

 Wilkes University opened the School of Pharmacy in 1996, and in 1999, through a donation from Mrs. Geraldine Nesbitt Orr, the Nesbitt School of Pharmacy was established.

-The Thomas P. (Pettus) Shelburne Jr. Telecommunications Center was built under the guidance of chief engineer Carl Brigido and dedicated by Wilkes University in the lower level of the Start Learning Center in 1996.
-Secured after a major gift from Shelburne's widow Catherine and family and fundraising efforts of long time Communication Studies professors, Dr. Bradford L. Kinney and Thomas Bigler.
+The Thomas P. (Pettus) Shelburne Jr. Telecommunications Center was built under the guidance of chief engineer Carl Brigido and dedicated by Wilkes University in the lower level of the Stark Learning Center in 1996.
+Secured after a major gift from Shelburne's widow Catherine and family and fundraising efforts of long time Communication Studies professors, Bradford L. Kinney and Thomas Bigler.
 This was the second television studio on campus, previously located in two small rooms on the second floor of the Stark Learning Center.
 The Shelburne Center became the first dedicated space built with first use equipment for the direct purpose of media education with multiple editing bays, two studio spaces, educational break out teaching space and director offices and storage.
-The Shelburne Center served for twenty years as the pre-curser to the Clayton and Theresa Karambelas Media and Communications Center dedicated in 2017 that consolidated all of the University media holdings for instruction.
+The Shelburne Center served for twenty years as the precursor to the Clayton and Theresa Karambelas Media and Communications Center dedicated in 2017 that consolidated all of the university media holdings for instruction.